jdagdelen/mondigy/README.md

 ## Motivation
 Prodigy naviely supports loading text data from files and dataset objects, but annotating data that is stored in a MongoDB database is not natively supported.

-With *mondigy* you can source annotations from a MongoDB collection and/or store your annotations in a MongoDB database.
+With *mondigy* you can annotate data from a MongoDB collection and store your annotations in a MongoDB database.

 ## Features
 * Annotate text data from MongoDB